 • Vitamin K is not actually a single substance; like vitamin E it is a family of structurally similar fat-soluble compounds.
 Vitamin K predominantly appears in nature in two forms: phylloquinone (K1) and the menaquinones (K2).

-• It is generally accepted that vitamin K1 can be consumed in sufficient amounts by eating a regular supply of leafy greens, especially since leafy greens deliver an abundance of nutrients and phytonutrients essential for health.
+• It is generally accepted that we can get enough vitamin K1 by eating a regular supply of leafy greens, the added benefit being that leafy greens deliver a wide range of important nutrients and phytonutrients too.

 • It has long been considered that up to 50% of human vitamin K (menaquinone) requirement may be met by bacterial synthesis, however some research suggests that this may be much lower than previously thought.1